 When doing my research, I discovered a lot of discussion forums on the topic of wet snow.
 It appears that there is some confusion as to what wet snow is and how it is formed.
 So before reviewing the products we’ve selected as being the best snow blowers for wet snow, let’s first get a clear idea of what we’re talking about when referring to wet snow.

-Recommended Snow Blower — YARDMAX YB5765 Two-Stage Snow Blower
+VIDEO: Recommended Snow Blower — YARDMAX YB6770 / 2-Stage Snow Blower

 What is wet snow?